MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

  **Web applications**

  The configuration file of your application (Web.config) must be set to debug mode.
 Debug mode causes ASP.NET to generate symbols for dynamically generated files and enables the debugger to attach to the ASP.NET application.
-VS sets this automatically when you start to debug, if you created your project from the Web projects template.
+Visual Studio sets this automatically when you start to debug, if you created your project from the Web projects template.

 ##  <a name="BKMK_Find_source_files"></a> Find source files